 Want to add live chat to your blog?
 Here’s our list of the best live chat plugins for WordPress.

-Jess Ann Kirby is the owner of this lifestyle, fashion, and travel blog with a beautiful, clean design.
+Jess Ann Kirby is the owner of this lifestyle, fashion, and travel blog with a clean and minimalist design.

 But, what really stands out is how Jess promotes her affiliate products.